GRI: 102-16; 102-17; 205-2

 These principles are reflected in our digital citizenship programs and initiatives, including privacy; the use of emerging technologies and data; data, records and information management; and information security and cybersecurity.

 - Walmart operates in 24 countries around the world, each with different customs, cultures and norms.
 Moreover, laws and regulations differ substantially across the places where Walmart operates and are constantly evolving, creating challenges for implementing comprehensive and global programs.
-Read more about these factors in our most recent annual report on Form 10-K.
+Read more about these factors in our most recent annual report, found on Form 10-K.

 - The success of certain of our programs are dependent on the engagement, participation and cooperation of our associates, suppliers and other business partners.